 - Mix together the dressing ingredients.

 How long does it keep?

 This salad will keep well in the fridge in a sealed container for up to 24 hours.
-It’s a great option for picnics and potlucks!
+It’s our favorite classic dish for potlucks and picnics!
 Because there is mayonnaise in the salad, take care not to leave it at room temperature for more than 2 hours.

 What are the best potatoes to use?